Will Venable: Texas Rangers

-On August 18, 2015, the Padres traded Venable to the Texas Rangers for catcher Marcus Greene and a player to be named later (PTBNL).
-The Rangers needed another outfielder to supplement players like Josh Hamilton, who have dealt with injuries in the past.
-The PTBNL was announced as Jon Edwards on August 21, after Edwards cleared waivers and could be traded.
+On August 18, 2015, the Padres traded Venable to the Texas Rangers for catcher Marcus Greene and a player to be named later.
+On August 21, the Rangers sent Jon Edwards to the Padres to complete the trade, after Edwards cleared waivers and could be traded.
+The Rangers needed another outfielder to supplement players like Josh Hamilton, who had dealt with injuries in the past.
+Venable was not a benefit to the Rangers, batting .182 with three doubles as his only extra base hits in 82 plate appearances.

-Philadelphia Philles
+Philadelphia Phillies

-On February 28, 2016, Venable signed a minor league deal with the Cleveland Indians.
-On March 27, he was released by the Indians.
+On February 28, 2016, Venable signed a minor league contract with the Cleveland Indians.
+On March 27, Cleveland released him.
 The next day, Venable signed a minor league contract with the Philadelphia Phillies.
-On June 11, 2016, Venable opted out of his minor league deal with the Phillies and became a free agent.
+On June 11, Venable opted out of his minor league deal with the Phillies and became a free agent.

 Los Angeles Dodgers

 On June 14, 2016, the Los Angeles Dodgers signed Venable and added him to their major league roster.
 He appeared in six games for the Dodgers and had one hit (a double) in 10 at-bats before he was designated for assignment on June 24.
-He cleared waivers and accepted an outright assignment to AAA Oklahoma City.
-On July 1, the Dodgers brought him back to the active roster when Joc Pederson went on the disabled list.
-The following week he was again designated for assignment and he again accepted an outright assignment to Oklahoma City.
-He had one hit in 19 at-bats for Los Angeles and played in 46 games for Oklahoma City, where he hit .276.
+He cleared waivers and accepted an outright assignment to the Triple-A Oklahoma City Dodgers the next day.
+On July 1, the Dodgers brought Venable back to the active roster when Joc Pederson was placed on the disabled list.
+On July 7, he was again designated for assignment, and on July 11, he again accepted an outright assignment to Oklahoma City.
+He had one hit in 19 at-bats for Los Angeles and played in 46 games for Oklahoma City, where he hit .276/.343/.404 with four home runs and 25 RBI.
+Venable elected free agency following the season on November 7.

 Post-playing career

 On September 6, 2017, Venable was named a special assistant to Chicago Cubs president Theo Epstein.
 Venable served as the first base coach of the Cubs in 2018 and 2019.
-For the 2020 season, he was shifted to third base coach.
+For the 2020 season, he became the Cubs third base coach.

-On November 20, 2020, Venable was announced as the bench coach of the Boston Red Sox.
-On May 29, 2021, Venable managed his first MLB game, filling in for Alex Cora in a game against the Miami Marlins, as Cora was in Puerto Rico to attend the high school graduation of one of his children; the Red Sox won, 3–1.
-On August 7, 2021, during a series in Canada against the Toronto Blue Jays, Venable tested positive for COVID-19, resulting in Venable and first-base coach Tom Goodwin (deemed a close contact) quarantining away from the rest of Red Sox personnel.
+On November 20, 2020, the Boston Red Sox named Venable their bench coach.
+On May 29, 2021, Venable managed his first MLB game, filling in for Alex Cora in a game against the Miami Marlins, as Cora was in Puerto Rico to attend the high school graduation of one of his children.
+The Red Sox won, 3–1.

-During the 2022 season, Venable led the Red Sox for six games in the latter half of April after manager Cora tested positive for COVID-19; the team went 1–5 in those games.

 On November 16, 2022, Venable was hired by the Texas Rangers to be an associate manager alongside Bruce Bochy.

+Chicago White Sox

+On October 31, 2024, the Chicago White Sox hired Venable to be their manager following the firing of Pedro Grifol during their 41–121 season, which broke the MLB record for most losses in a season.
+Venable replaced interim manager Grady Sizemore.